 What: Honoring the lives of those who've passed into eternal life.

-Why: To bury the dead is a Corporal Work of Mercy and November is the month of All Souls.
+Why: To bury the dead is a Corporal Work of Mercy.
+Also, November is the month of All Souls.
 But this month's challenge is not limited to simply attending a funeral or burial.
 We've got more ideas below.

 Why, you may wonder, would honoring the lives of the dead help to build a civilization of love for those of us still living on Earth?
-Through our prayers and actions, we show our respect for life, which is always a gift from God, and by comforting those who've lost a loved one we can be the hands and feet of Christ.
+Through our prayers and actions, we show our respect for life, which is always a gift from God.
+By comforting those who've lost a loved one we can be the hands and feet of Christ.

-Learn more from the United States Conference of Catholic Bishops here.
+Learn more about the Corporal Works of Mercy from the United States Conference of Catholic Bishops here.

 How: